ShiJindong/Master-Thesis-Sensor-Fusion-For-Platooning/README.md

        RSDS_CameraClient.c
   ```

-Because these source files do not belong to my work, they would not be put in this repository.
+The source files above would be used as Lidar Tracker and Camera Tracker in my fusion concept.
+Because these files do not belong to my work, they would not be put in this repository.

 ## 1. Prerequisites
 1.1.
 [Ubuntu 20.04](https://releases.ubuntu.com/focal/)